cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 We recognize $m_0gh$ as the potential energy of a single gas particle, and $k_BT$ as its thermal energy.
 Wait, what?
 Equation {eq}`barometric_formula` is called the **barometric formula**.
 The exponential term is the Boltzmann factor ($e^{-E/k_BT}$), which, in a canonical ensemble (NVT, our case), represents the probability of the system to be in a state with energy $E$.
 In our case, $E$ is the potential energy of a mass in a uniform gravitational field, and the Boltzmann factor represents the probability of a particle to be at that altitude.
 Macroscopically, this becomes the actual pressure of the gas.

+From the formula we can infer how the pressure profile changes with different parameters.
+A smaller particle mass makes the gas less attracted to the surface, and thus more spread toward higher altitudes.
+The same effect is achieved with higher temperatures, because of the higher kinetic energy of the molecules.
+Vice-versa, larger masses and lower temperatures make the gas more "compressed" at the surface.

 ## Empirical interlude: Earth's atmosphere